We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 Istanbul

-During our European trip, we had only planned to spend three days in Istanbul—which turned out to be far too short.
-In hindsight, we should have allowed at least a week to truly explore this fascinating city.
-Despite our best efforts, we didn’t make it to the Suleymaniye Mosque or the famous Basilica Cistern.
-But we did manage to visit the stunning Blue Mosque, the beautifully decorated Rustem Pasha Mosque, and the vibrant Grand Bazaar, all of which left a lasting impression.
+During our European trip, we had only planned to spend three days in Istanbul which turned out to be far too short.
+We gave it our best shot, but in the end, the Suleymaniye Mosque and the famous Basilica Cistern remained just out of reach.
+But we did manage to visit the stunning Blue Mosque and the beautiful Rustem Pasha Mosque.
+No visit to Istanbul is perfect without exploring Grand Bazaar and Spice Bazaar, we kept it for our last day.

 We stayed at the Alp Guesthouse Hotel in Sultanahmet, Istanbul’s historic Old City.
 Our nice room was in the basement, but breakfast and the rooftop terrace were all the way up on the fifth floor.
 There was no lift.
 So we certainly got our daily workout climbing those stairs without a fitness centre.